AuroraStorm-sw/Portfolio-project-3/README.md

 The design in regard for a text based game I'm interpreting as both ASCII art, the text layout, as well as the mood.

+I've used very little ASCII art, only adding it to the start of the game due to time limit and needing to focus on the text, but do plan on adding more in the future when there's more time.

 My hopes when writing the game is provide an interesting story, so I've tried to supply the player with text in a speed that's not too rushed but simultaniously not boring, so the tension of the game isn't lost.
 The text is provided in small chunks not to make the terminal messy and to allow the player to read more easily.
 I've added terminal clearing where I found suitable and with the help of a friend to make the text sections less confusing.

 For the mood of the game I wanted to add both mystery with a touch of humor.
 The game is challenging in that it's easy to die, so I added named titles to every type of death (and win) to offer a bit of fun.

 # Features